8 Ways you can help

 Give gifts responsibly

 Many of you will want to give gifts to children during your visit to Latin America.
-Fruit, crayons and balloons, colouring books and footballs can elicit delight and add extra satisfaction to youradventure.
-However, you have to bear in mind that if you give to one child and not the other, problems resulting from envy might ensure: you might choose to make donations to local schools or conservation and charitable organisations rather than giving money directly to children begging on the streets.
-Ask us, your guides, for specific advice.
+Fruit, crayons and balloons, colouring books and footballs can elicit delight and add extra satisfaction to your adventure.
+However, bear in mind that if you give to one child and not the other, problems resulting from envy might ensue.
+You could choose to make donations to local schools or conservation and charitable organisations rather than giving money directly to children begging on the streets.
+Ask your guides for specific advice.

 Cuba_5 Smiling Kids_people_Sarah Beard